TheresaLui/SelfHelpContent_v2/articles/microsoft.iothub/iothub-device-registry.md

 | Device count | The maximum number of devices you can register to a single IoT hub is 1,000,000.
 The only way to increase this limit is to contact Microsoft Support. |
 | Device import and export jobs | IoT Hub only allows 1 device import/export job to run at a time. |

-1. If you have [logs turned on](https://docs.microsoft.com/azure/iot-hub/iot-hub-monitor-resource-health#cloud-to-device-commands), go to [Logs](data-blade:Microsoft_OperationsManagementSuite_Workspace.AnalyticsBlade.workspaceResourceId.$resourceId) and check for errors under the DeviceIdentitiesOperations category.
+1. If you have [logs turned on](https://docs.microsoft.com/azure/iot-hub/iot-hub-monitor-resource-health#cloud-to-device-commands), check for errors under the DeviceIdentitiesOperations category.

 ## **Recommended Documents**